 Companies must therefore ensure that they provide positive and consistent experiences across a multitude of devices and touchpoints: on their websites and e-commerce sites of course, but also on social media networks, mobile apps and even online marketplaces.
 Omnichannel marketing is about creating synergies so that channels work together to create unified messaging and personalized brand experiences whether a customer is browsing on the internet, checking their email inbox, or are at the point of sale in an online or physical store.
 Display ads, social media ads and personalized email campaigns are just some of the ways brands are retargeting and converting their omnichannel customers that have previously visited their e-commerce site and abandoned their cart.

 Delivering personalized and unified omnichannel customer experiences across all channels and formats at scale may seem like an impossible endeavor, but with the right technology in place, you can turn your omnichannel marketing dreams into reality.
-Digital Asset Management (DAM) and Digital eXperience Platforms exist to help brands create the best possible customer experience with their brand and content no matter where their customers are.
+Digital Asset Management (DAM) and Media Delivery and Digital Experience exist to help brands create the best possible customer experience with their brand and content no matter where their customers are.

 With these platforms, you can ensure all your marketing campaigns, visual content and messaging are consistent but also optimized to each context - the channel and device for example, but also the local market and buyer Persona.
 An enterprise DAM platform with customer experience functionalities allows companies to automatically create all the media variations they need for display advertising, social, e-commerce and m-commerce channels, as well as for different bandwidths and screen sizes.
 It is even possible to create personalized email campaigns and localized in-store print materials from pre-branded templates with Wedia's DAM.